OmegaGodzilla66/PYSON/README.md

 Checks if a file is compatible with .cnf file format.
 Returns True if so, returns False if not. <br>

 ## Supported Types ##
-There are 3 default supported types: int, str, and list
+There are 4 supported types: int, float, str, and list
 <br><br>
 An int is a whole number that can be any value<br>
 A str is a list of text (quotes not required)<br>
-A list is a list of values, all default to strings.<br>
+A list is a list of values, which currently have to all be strings.<br>

 More supported types may be added.